beukueb/myflq/README.md

     cd myflq/src/MyFLsite/
     python3 manage.py syncdb

-For the above to work all dependencies need to be installed, and MySQL needs to be prepared.
+For the above to work all dependencies need to be installed, and a MySQL database needs to be prepared.
 Detailed instructions are in src/MyFLsite/documentation.

 To start the webapp: